Leave site Skip to content

 Are you concerned your businesses property could be at risk of being a target of crime?
 Follow our advice on how to protect your commercial property and reduce the risk of it becoming a target of crime.

-How vulnerable your property is will depend on a number of factors including its location, amount of crime in the area and the type of boundary that exists such as walls or fences around the perimeter of your premises.
+How vulnerable your property is depends on factors such as its location, the amount of crime in the area, and the type of boundary – for example, walls or fences – around your premises.

 As an owner of commercial property, there are steps you can take to protect your property, and land, from crime.